Frequently Asked Questions

 with high levels of relative humidly.

-units spray a shower of water into the air that collect on persons and their
+units spray a shower of water into the air that collects on persons and their

-units use evaporation of the moisture within the cooling pads to
+misting units are being used.
+Portacool evaporative coolers use evaporation of the moisture within the cooling pads to

-produce cool air and then the cold air is delivered after the evaporation has
+produce cold air and then the cold air is delivered after the evaporation has

 occurred creating a clean, cold environment rather than a wet, humid